vu-rdm-tech/site_copy/functions/User-management.md

 - In the left pane of the Group Manager, select the group
 - Click on the link &ldquo;Click here to add a new user to the group&rdquo;.
 - Enter the email address of the user.
 The address must be entered entirely in lower case.
+- If the email address is new for Yoda you will have the option to create the user otherwise you add the existing user to this group.

 ![Adding user](Adding-user.jpg)

-A student or employee with an Utrecht University email address will be able to log in using his or her email address and Solis password.
-Users with an external email address will receive an invitation link that can be used to create an account.
+A student or employee with a VUnetID will be able to log in using his or her email address and VUnetID password.
+New users with an external email address will receive an invitation link that can be used to create an account.
 In this case, you (the host) will receive two email notifications: one to confirm the invitation and one to confirm that the user has registered his or her account.